OpenDevSci/longitudinal-dev/.github/CONTRIBUTING.md

-# Contributing to longitudinal.dev 🌟
+# Contributing to Longitudinal.dev 🌟

-Welcome to the longitudinal.dev contributing guide!
-We're thrilled to have you join our community of researchers, developers, and contributors.
-This guide provides essential information on how to contribute to the project, focusing on our collaborative workflow inspired by [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow).
+Welcome to the **longitudinal.dev** contributing guide!
+We're excited to have you join our community of researchers, developers, and contributors.
+Whether you're here to suggest ideas, improve documentation, or contribute code, this guide will help you get started and provide an overview of our collaborative process.

 ## Table of Contents

 - [Getting Started 🚀](#getting-started-)
   - [Prerequisites](#prerequisites)
   - [Internal Members](#internal-members)